michaldziuba03/code-samples/social-login/README.md

 ```

 ### Register and logout
-I create simple function to generate gravatar URL for every new user registered with "local" provider.
+Let's create simple function to generate gravatar URL for every new user registered with "local" provider.
 > /utils.ts
 ```ts
 import { createHash } from 'crypto';